AI CRM agents in 2025: The complete guide

 This whole song and dance could take months and came with a hefty price tag and a lot of risk.

-The new way to implement a CRM agent: go live in minutes
+The new way: Go live in minutes

 Modern tools have completely changed the game.
 The best AI CRM agent platforms are designed to be simple and self-serve, letting you plug them right into the tools you already use.
 With a platform like eesel AI, the process looks a lot different: